Horses in the Sand

 Please support Inanna, an independent feminist press, or search out your local bookstore like Novel Idea in Kingston, or visit a Chapters – Indigo in your community.
 Thank you.

 Tradeswoman, artist and teacher, Lorrie Potvin,

-a queerishly two-spirited Métis, is the author of Horses in the Sand (Fall 2021) and First Gear – A Motorcycle Memoir (2015).
-She lives on the traditional territory of the Anishinaabe and Haudenosaunee.
+a queerishly two-spirited Métis, is the author of Horses in the Sand (Spring 2022) and First Gear – A Motorcycle Memoir (2015).
+She lives in the area served by the High Land Waters Métis Council.